|View printer-friendly version|

 About Wright Express

-Wright Express is a leading provider of value-based, business payment processing and information management solutions.
-The Company's fleet, corporate, and prepaid payment solutions provide its more than 350,000 customers with unparalleled security and control across a wide spectrum of business sectors.
-The Company's subsidiaries include Wright Express Financial Services, TelaPoint, Pacific Pride and Wright Express International, including Wright Express Prepaid Cards Australia and Wright Express Fuel Cards Australia.
-Wright Express and its subsidiaries employ more than 850 associates in five countries.
+Wright Express (NYSE:WXS) is a leading provider of value-based, business payment processing and information management solutions.
+The company's fleet, corporate and prepaid payment solutions provide its more than 350,000 customers with unparalleled security and control across a wide spectrum of business sectors.
+The company's subsidiaries include Wright Express Financial Services, Pacific Pride and Wright Express International, including Wright Express Prepaid Cards Australia and Wright Express Fuel Cards Australia.
+Wright Express and its subsidiaries employ more than 850 associates in six countries.
 For more information about Wright Express, please visit wrightexpress.com.

-This press release contains forward-looking statements, including statements regarding: the impact of acquisitions on the Company's long-term strategy and international growth; confidence in prospects for growth in 2011; assumptions underlying the Company's financial guidance; and earnings guidance.
-Forward-looking statements can be identified by the use of words such as "expects," "may," "anticipates," "intends," "would," "will," "plans," "believes," "estimates," "should," and similar words and expressions.
-These forward-looking statements include a number of risks and uncertainties that could cause actual results to differ materially, including: fuel price volatility; the impact of foreign exchange rates on the Company's operations, revenue and income; the Company's failure to maintain or renew key agreements; failure to expand the Company's technological capabilities and service offerings as rapidly as the Company's competitors; the actions of regulatory bodies, including bank and securities regulators, or possible changes in banking and derivatives regulations impacting the Company's industrial loan bank and the Company as the corporate parent; the uncertainties of litigation; the effects of general economics on fueling patterns and the commercial activity of fleets, as well as other risks and uncertainties identified in Item 1A of the Company's Annual Report for the year ended December 31, 2009, filed on Form 10-K with the Securities and Exchange Commission on February 26, 2010 and the Company's subsequent periodic and current reports.
+This press release contains forward-looking statements, including statements regarding: financial guidance; assumptions underlying the Company's financial guidance; management's expectations for the Company's performance in 2011 and beyond; and, confidence in future performance.
+Any statements that are not statements of historical facts may be deemed to be forward-looking statements.
+When used in this press release, the words "may," "will," "could," "anticipate," "plan," "continue," "project," "intend," "estimate," "believe," "expect" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain such words.
+These forward-looking statements are subject to a number of risks and uncertainties that could cause actual results to differ materially, including: the Company's failure to successfully integrate the businesses it has acquired; fuel price volatility; the Company's failure to maintain or renew key agreements; failure to expand the Company's technological capabilities and service offerings as rapidly as the Company's competitors; the actions of regulatory bodies, including banking and securities regulators, or possible changes in banking regulations impacting the Company's industrial loan bank and the Company as the corporate parent; the uncertainties of litigation; the impact of foreign currency exchange rates on the Company's operations, revenue and income; the effects of general economic conditions, on fueling patterns and the commercial activity of fleets; the effects of the Company's international business expansion efforts and any failure of those efforts; the impact and range of fourth quarter credit losses; changes in interest rates; financial loss if the Company determines it necessary to unwind its derivative instrument position prior to the expiration of a contract; as well as other risks and uncertainties identified in Item 1A of the Company's Annual Report for the year ended December 31, 2010, filed on Form 10-K with the Securities and Exchange Commission on February 28, 2011 and the Company's subsequent periodic and current reports.
 The Company's forward-looking statements and these factors do not reflect the potential future impact of any alliance, merger, acquisition, disposition or stock repurchases.
 The forward-looking statements speak only as of the date of this press release and undue reliance should not be placed on these statements.
 The Company disclaims any obligation to update any forward-looking statements as a result of new information, future events or otherwise.

 |WRIGHT EXPRESS CORPORATION|